-A dental hygienist therapist helps patients avoid and manage oral disease by promoting good oral health and providing treatments, such as non-surgical management of periodontal (gum) disease and scaling and polishing.
+As a dental hygienist therapist, you will help patients avoid and manage oral disease by promoting good oral health and providing treatments.

 We are ranked in the top five UK universities for dentistry in The Times/Sunday Times Good University Guide 2014.

 Dentistry at Newcastle achieved a 93% overall student satisfaction score in the 2013 National Student Survey.

 This Diploma is professionally accredited by the General Dental Council, meaning it meets the standards set by the dental profession.

 The Diploma covers the practical and theoretical aspects of dental hygiene and therapy required in a qualification to meet the General Dental Council’s requirements for professions complementary to dentistry.

 If you successfully pass our Diploma in Dental Hygiene and Therapy, you will be qualified to begin working as a dental hygienist therapist without the need for any further study.

 Being a dental hygienist therapist is a rewarding career that helps people take care of their oral health and avoid disease.